go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - ENABLED: **false** Enable markup support; set to **true** to enable this renderer.
 - NEED\_POSTPROCESS: **true** set to **true** to replace links / sha1 and etc.
 - FILE\_EXTENSIONS: **\<empty\>** List of file extensions that should be rendered by an external command.
-Multiple extentions needs a comma as splitter.
+Multiple extensions needs a comma as splitter.
 - RENDER\_COMMAND: External command to render all matching extensions.
 - IS\_INPUT\_FILE: **false** Input is not a standard input but a file param followed `RENDER_COMMAND`.